are pouring in...click on REVIEWS...

 This is a quote from the Elko News:

-not disappoint.
-The hot cowboy jazz group Cow Bop
+The performers did not disappoint.
+The hot cowboy jazz group Cow

-led off the final performance with Pinto Pammy channeling Patsy
+Bop led off the final performance with Pinto Pammy channeling

-Cline and jazz guitar virtuoso Bruce Forman picking away on the
+Patsy Cline and jazz guitar virtuoso Bruce Forman picking away

-guitar, it didn't seem that things could get any better.
-That's
+on the guitar, it didn't seem that things could get any better.

-when fiddler Phil Salazar let loose on the fiddle during a medley
+That's when fiddler Phil Salazar let loose on the fiddle during

-of the original piece, “The Boomer Stampede” and the classic “Orange
+a medley of the original piece, “The Boomer Stampede” and the

-Blossom Special.”
-Although more commonly heard with a harmonica
+classic “Orange Blossom Special.”
+Although more commonly heard

-solo, Salazar filled in on the fiddle, recreating every note with
+with a harmonica solo, Salazar filled in on the fiddle, recreating

-and Salazar's fiddle bow had shed a few horse hairs.
+from the audience, and Salazar's fiddle bow had shed a few horse

 “I think his horse is complaining,” Forman said jokingly in response